SilasNiewierra/portfolio/hang-royal.md

     this more interessting, you can unlock new characters and use power items to help you.
 Like a freeze block which protects your character for a certain amount of guesses.
 Or the wand, which removes your whole character from the rope.
-At last but the least, the cristal, which reveals one of the missing letters.
+At last but the least, the crystal, which reveals one of the missing letters.
   slug: ''
 - template: full-width-media-element
   block: media-1